GitMuslim/GitMuslim/README.md

 		In the Name of Allah—the Most Compassionate, Most Merciful.

-This is an empty README file with notthing much more, here's some snake
+This is an empty README file with nothing much more, here's some snake

 <img src="snake.svg">
 </h3>